 Consensus of Experts say brush before breakfast

 For the half of you who can’t wait to get rid of your morning breath, don’t wait until after breakfast.
-You can brush your teeth and gums as soon as you get up and feel that you have done the right thing.
+The best time to brush your teeth and gums is as soon as you get up and feel that you have done the right thing.

 Studies done by the American Dental Association, Mayo Clinic, and the British Dental Health Foundation have all concurred that you should wait 30 minutes after eating to brush your teeth.
 This is especially important if you ate acid producing food items.
 This would include toast, orange juice, most wheat based cereals.

 Parents should select an approved fluoride toothpaste.
 Fluoride serves kids under 16 years of age in two ways.
 It helps get rid of plaque and it also prevents tooth decay by making enamel stronger.

 Whether you brush teeth before or after breakfast, add flossing to your morning routine